Tanjirokamado12/Vii-no-ma/Patching.md

 Is Now To Test The Wad.Launch The Wad On Dolphin Emulator

-If You Have Error Code 354002,Your Wad Is Patched
+If You Have Error Code 354002,Your Wad Is Patched.
 If You Have Invalid Read or Wad Not Launching Or Any Error Code Please Contact Me On Discord

 https://discord.gg/SQyHq4Mq22 This Is The Vii No Ma Server Link

+## if is not working, before contacting me try this

+did you patch all of the urls

+is it all http

+are you using WadMII

+are you using the latest version of Wii No Ma (v1025)